-- Plagiarizing or unauthorized collaboration on work - Copying work or answers from persons or sources with or without the person's or source's permission - Collaborating with others students on assignments without the express permission of the instructor - Submitting original work toward requirements in more than one class without the permission of the instructors - Facilitating or aiding in cheating, plagiarizing, or any academic integrity infractions - Falsifying attendance or participation - · Falsifying data in submitted work - Sabotaging the work of another person - Accessing previous course materials - Sharing materials across class sections
+- · Plagiarizing or unauthorized collaboration on work - Copying work or answers from persons or sources with or without the person's or source's permission - Collaborating with others students on assignments without the express permission of the instructor - Submitting original work toward requirements in more than one class without the permission of the instructors - Facilitating or aiding in cheating, plagiarizing, or any academic integrity infractions - Falsifying attendance or participation - Falsifying data in submitted work - Sabotaging the work of another person

+- Accessing previous course materials - · Sharing materials across class sections

-Allegations of academic infractions may be reported by any member of the University community through Student Conduct and Community Standards, which also details the University policies and procedures that pertain to these issues.
+Allegations of academic infractions may be reported by any member of the University community through the Center for Student Success and Intervention (CSSI), which also details the University policies and procedures that pertain to these issues.
 Students found in violation of the student Code of Conduct are subject to University sanctions.
-For more information, please visit the Student Conduct and Community Standards website.
+For more information, please visit the Center for Student Success and Intervention (CSSI) website.